kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 #### `const uint32_t UPGRADE_HEIGHT_V4 = 350000; // Upgrade height for CN-Lite Variant 1 switch.`<br/><br/>

-This value determines when the mining algorithm will transaction to Original CryptoNight, also known as CN v0, to CryptoNight Lite v1, also known as CryptoNight Lite v7.
+This value determines when the mining algorithm will transition to Original CryptoNight, also known as CN v0, to CryptoNight Lite v1, also known as CryptoNight Lite v7.

 Original CN currently allows ASICs on the network, so we suggest you set this upgrade height to 3,